• Style Guides

 With black, your clothes become multipurpose.
 The same two pieces could be styled in three or four different ways, and suddenly it’s like you have four outfits, from just a top and a pair of pants.

-While this same flexibility could be had from other t-shirt/pants combos, black has the added element of being understood as automatically classy, and also automatically sexy.
+While this same flexibility could be had from other t-shirts/pants combos, black has the added element of being understood as automatically classy, and also automatically sexy

 Another benefit of black?
 It’s almost never see-through, so for those of us who prefer to dress modestly, black is dependable.
 (Besides, see-through shirts are a fashion-don’t.)